Connection lost. Please refresh the page.

 When the incoming sound is loud enough to stimulate the receptor cells in the inner ear, the afferent signal reaches the cochlear nucleus in the brainstem via vestibulocochlear nerve (CN VIII).

 From the brainstem, efferent signals are sent to the ipsilateral and contralateral middle ears triggering the contractions of the stapedius muscles.
-Their contractions result with posterior rotation and placing the base of the stapes into the oval window which closes it and attenuates further vibrations passed to cochlea.
+Their contractions result with posterior rotation and placing the base of the stapes into the vestibular window which closes it and attenuates further vibrations passed to cochlea.
 Thus the main function of the stapedius muscle is to protect the hearing apparatus when exposed to loud sounds.

 In a healthy individual with normal hearing, the sound threshold is approximately at 85 decibels.